mikel-imaz/udalmap/README.md

 [222 rows x 3 columns]
 ```

-This Pandas dataframe can be manipulated as desired.
-For example, you can count available indicators showing the whole group, subgroup structure:
+This Pandas DataFrame can be manipulated as desired.
+For example, you can count available indicators showing the whole group/subgroup structure:

 ```python
 >>> df.groupby(["group", "subgroup"])["indicator"].count()
 group                                 subgroup